By Devesh Saksena, Faculty of Law, University of Allahabad

 The Garos are mainly distributed over the Kamrup, Goalpara and Karbi Anglong districts of Assam, Garo Hills in Meghalaya, and substantial numbers, about 200,000 are found in greater Mymensingh (Tangail, Jamalpur, Sherpore, and Netrakona) and Gazipur, Rangpur, Sunamgonj, Sylhet, Moulovibazar district of Bangladesh.
 It is estimated that total Garo population in India and Bangladesh together were about 2 million in 2001.

 Garos are also found scattered in the state of Tripura.
 The recorded Garo population was around 6,000 in 1971.
-In a recent survey conducted by the newly revived Tripura Garo Union revealed that the numbers of Garos has increased to about 15000, spreading to all the four districts of Tripura.
-Garos also form minority in Cooch, Behar, Jalpaiguri, Darjeeling and Dinajpur of West Bengal.
-As well as in Nagaland, the present generation of Garos forming minority do not speak the ethnic language anymore.
+In a recent survey conducted by the newly revived Tripura Garo Union revealed that the numbers of Garos have increased to about 15000, spreading to all the four districts of Tripura.
+Garos also form a minority in Cooch, Behar, Jalpaiguri, Darjeeling, and Dinajpur of West Bengal.
+As well as in Nagaland, the present generation of Garos forming minority does not speak the ethnic language anymore.

 Study Area Profile-

 The West – Garo district lies in the western part of the State.
 The Meghalaya means the ‘abode of clouds’ which receive the highest rainfalls in the world i.e. (Cherrapunjee).
-The district head quarter of West Garo Hills is Tura, being the second largest town in the state after Shillong.
+The district headquarters of West Garo Hills is Tura, being the second largest town in the state after Shillong.
 The total geographical area got stretched into 3,714 Sq.
 Km.
 With three sub-division and eight blocks.
-However the surface is mostly hill with bit plains fringing the northern west and the south west borders, which brings the monsoon to this hilly district.
+However, the surface is mostly hill with bit plains fringing the northwest and the southwest borders, which brings the monsoon to this hilly district.
 The average rainfall is 330 cm.
-As far as transport facilities are concerned the district is well connected by road, air, and river i.e. within and outside district.
+As far as transport facilities are concerned the district is well connected by road, air, and river i.e. within and outside the district.

-Amingokgre, the study village, located at the distance of 47 Km, from the district head quarter Tura.
-The total number of households were 32 respectively count in the sex wise distribution indicates that there are 82 males and 75 females and total population of 157 only.
-However, out of 32 households 17 were practicing Christianity, as their religion and rest of the 15 households are non-Christians locally known as ‘Songsreks’.
+Amingokgre, the study village, located at the distance of 47 Km, from the district headquarter Tura.
+The total number of households were 32 respectively count in the sex wise distribution indicates that there are 82 males and 75 females and the total population of 157 only.
+However, out of 32 households, 17 were practicing Christianity, as their religion and rest of the 15 households are non-Christians locally known as ‘Songsreks’.

 However, the tribal people who are involved in this type of agricultural practice are called as ‘Jhumiyas’.
 Nevertheless 86% of the populations living in the hills are dependent on shifting cultivation.
 Therefore, 100 of tribal/ethnic, minority population inhabiting the North East hills due to their very intimately connected with the practice of Jhum cultivation since time immemorial.
 Which not only highlights their traditional lifestyle their cultural beliefs and emotional bindings toward their motherland but also indicates that how homogeneous group they are by nature.

-Due to the new development in economic sector, the concentration of economic power started taking place in many ways, firstly the resources owned by the community gradually passes into private ownership and secondly, land as a productive asset began to concentrate in fever hands which led to the decrease in the percentage of cultivators and increase of agricultural laborers.
+Due to the new development in the economic sector, the concentration of economic power started taking place in many ways, firstly the resources owned by the community gradually passes into private ownership and secondly, land as a productive asset began to concentrate in a fewer hands which led to the decrease in the percentage of cultivators and increase of agricultural laborers.

 Educational Status of Garo’s –

-Education is a key strategy for bringing about the changes necessary to ensure socio, cultural, economic development as well as environmental protection in terms of societies prospective.
-Many research studies in recent times have made strong case for more investment in basic education considering the fact that majority of the world’s poorest people being illiterates and those children not attending school, live in rural areas.
-Hence, Government of India flagships the Universal Education Policy, considering the importance of education for rural people, as a crucial step to achieve the human goals.
+Education is a key strategy for bringing about the changes necessary to ensure socio, cultural, economic development as well as environmental protection in terms of society’s perspective.
+Many research studies in recent times have made a strong case for more investment in basic education considering the fact that majority of the world’s poorest people being illiterates and those children not attending school live in rural areas.
+Hence, the Government of India flagships the Universal Education Policy, considering the importance of education for rural people, as a crucial step to achieve human goals.

-In order to know the educational level among the Garos tribe full enumeration of village was done and it was found that only seven people were studied up to secondary level, twelve were up to middle and eleven of them were up to primary, were as remaining sixty six were illiterate.
-However, the factors responsible for high illiteracy, late school enrolment, and the prevalence of high dropouts rates and the lack of interest in the modern education and reasons are as follows:
+In order to know the educational level among the Garos tribe full enumeration of the village was done and it was found that only seven people were studied up to secondary level, twelve were up to middle and eleven of them were up to the primary, were as remaining sixty-six were illiterate.
+However, the factors responsible for high illiteracy, late school enrolment, and the prevalence of high dropouts rates and the lack of interest in modern education and reasons are as follows:

 Socio-Cultural Status –

-Unlike numerous other tribes in India who practice their own good old traditional culture till today in their day today life, the Garoe were no different from those.
-The tribes had been accustomed with modern formal education system, which successfully complemented them in the arts of material and non-material cultural life to be with the main stream of India.
+Unlike numerous other tribes in India who practice their own good old traditional culture till today in their day-to-day life, the Garoe were no different from those.
+The tribes had been accustomed to the modern formal education system, which successfully complemented them in the arts of material and non-material cultural life to be with the mainstream of India.

-Culturally, all the young boys and girls must stays in the bachelor dormitories to learn the tricks of Grihast Ashrama, above all not only they have a tradition of selecting their life partners and later they inform their respective parents about their love affairs.
-In return both sides parents, usually women keeps track of their children’s dating proudly agree to arrange their wedding on a condition that both should prove to be capable of becoming father and mother.
+Culturally, all the young boys and girls must stay in the bachelor dormitories to learn the tricks of Grihast Ashrama, above all not only they have a tradition of selecting their life partners and later they inform their respective parents about their love affairs.
+In return, both sides parents, usually women keep track of their children’s dating proudly agree to arrange their wedding on a condition that both should prove to be capable of becoming father and mother.

 NGOs working for their welfare in this area –

-According to my research and findings, there are no such registered NGOs working the upliftnment and wefare of this scheduled tribe in Amingokgre village, Tura District of Meghalaya State.
+According to my research and findings, there are no such registered NGOs working the upliftment and welfare of this scheduled tribe in Amingokgre village, Tura District of Meghalaya State.
 Mostly Garos are dependent on Governmental aids, schemes and welfare plans.
-Government also has not been fully devoted for their welfare; their plans have prove to be in sufficient to these tribal people.
+The government also has not been fully devoted for their welfare; their plans have proved to be insufficient to these tribal people.

 Suggestion & Recommendation –

-Thirdly, there should be a proper governmental body, like, Panchayati Raj to govern the village for smooth and proper functioning of the administration in the villiage.
+Thirdly, there should be a proper governmental body, like, Panchayati Raj to govern the village for the smooth and proper functioning of the administration in the village.

-Thus, the need of the day is to, well equipped the tribes in terms of basic education i.e., awareness + knowledge = better utilization which is a pre-requisite for building up a self secure individual who not only being actively participate in community development but also in the development of whole globe as a village.
+Thus, the need of the day is to, well equipped the tribes in terms of basic education i.e., awareness + knowledge = better utilization which is a pre-requisite for building up a self-secure individual who not only actively participates in community development but also in the development of the whole globe, as his village.